dev-bddw/mothership_scans/README.md

 Lists these records securely.

 This API endpoint returns a validation UUID.
 This code identifies scans, can assist with troubleshooting, etc.

 For the purposes of this API -- scan records without UUIDs are considered invalid.

-# api information
+# okay api let's get in formation

 The API expects the following:
             import requests

             app_key = settings.APP_KEY

             scan_data = {